 - Checkout 51 is another app for earning easy cashback on grocery purchases just by uploading your receipt, with a payout threshold of $20 sent by check.

-- Shopkick users earn rewards in-store and online that can then be redeemed for free gift cards to stores such as Starbucks, Target, Sephora, and Amazon.
+- Shopkick users earn rewards in-store and online that can be redeemed for free gift cards to stores such as Starbucks, Target, Sephora, and Amazon.